-These services require prior approval.
+These services require our approval.
 If your client has a severe injury, the discussion, referral and approval of services may form part of the independence planning process between your client's treating team and our TAC coordinator.

 How much we can pay